TunahanGezer/DertliBot/README.md

-Sure, here's a README for your Telegram bot code:

----

 # Telegram Bot - Financial Data and Polling

 This Telegram bot is designed to provide users with financial data and polling functionality.
 It retrieves real-time cryptocurrency and currency exchange rates and sends them to users upon request.
 Additionally, it supports interactive polling within Telegram groups.